 -written components must be submitted in pdf format only.

 -Dancers must be Canadian, between 18-25 years old

 -have a history of professional work, and/or pre-professional work (performance credits other than local/regional/national competitions - history can be as little as one non-competition related performance, for those who are new to the professional dance landscape)

 -minimum of 8 years of tap dance training

 -general understanding of music theory and jazz form

 This program has been completed for the season.

-Please check back in February for information on our next residency program and full details for the next
+Please check back in February for information on our next residency program for the next